CSHH/website/readme.md

-# Czech Silent Hill Heaven
+# Czech Silent Hill Heaven (CSHH) Website

-Následující informace uvádějí seznam nástrojů, které pro vývoj aplikace budete potřebovat a také jak aplikaci zprovoznit.
+The following information will help you to get yourself up and running with this project.

-## Co budete potřebovat
+## What you will need

 * [PHP](http://php.net)
 * [Composer](https://getcomposer.org)